A Workflow Was Productive, but Too Fragile to Scale

 - and how implicit knowledge is translated for others.

-From the outside, the problem is often described in familiar operational terms:
+From the outside, the problem is often described in familiar operational language:

 - “we need more resources,”